pytorch/executorch/README.md

 the docs will be uploaded to the 0.1 directory.
 This allows you to preview your documentation prior to the official release.

-When the first release candidate tag directory for a new release branch is uploaded to the gh-pages branch, you will need to manually update the `versions.html` file as follows:
+When the first release candidate tag directory for a new release is uploaded to the gh-pages branch, you will need to manually update the `versions.html` file as follows:

 ```